zeddmaxx/zeddmaxx.github.io/about.md

 ## Hi.
 I’m Zoya!
 I'm a senior at Indira Gandhi Delhi Technical University for Women, New Delhi, pursuing a Bachelors in Technology with a major in Information Technology.
 I absolutely adore Python and am currently fascinated by Neural Nets.
-I chill by reading mystery books and binging TV-Series! :P
+My definition of chilling is reading a John Grisham on a nondescript, mundane weekend and yeah, binging TV-Series! :P

 That's all for now!